-Joining two indexes in Elasticsearch
+Joining two indices in Elasticsearch

-Explaining how to use the terms query and the enrich processor for joining two indexes in Elasticsearch.
+Explaining how to use the terms query, Logstash elasticsearch filter, the enrich processor and ES|QL for joining two indices in Elasticsearch.

-In Elasticsearch, joining two indexes is not as straightforward as it is in traditional SQL databases.
+In Elasticsearch, joining two indices is not as straightforward as it is in traditional SQL relational databases.
 However, it is possible to achieve similar results using certain techniques and features provided by Elasticsearch.
-This article will delve into the process of joining two indexes in Elasticsearch, focusing on the use of the terms query and the enrich processor.

-Using the terms query for joining two indexes
+Using the terms query

-2. Once you have the data from the first index, you can use it to query the second index.
+Once you have the data from the first index, you can use it to query the second index.
 This is done using the terms query, where you specify the field and the values you want to match.

 Here is an example:

-GET /second_index/_search
+GET second_index/_search

 {